larryhastings/big/README.md

 Thanks, [`BoundInnerClass`](#boundinnerclasscls)!
 You've saved the day!

 Decorating an inner class like this always adds a second positional parameter, after `self`.
-And, like `self`, you don't have to use the name `outer`, you can use any name you like.
+And, like `self`, you don't *have* to use the name `outer`; you can use any name you like.
-(Although it's probably a good idea, for consistency's sakes.)
+(Although it's probably a good idea, for consistency's sakes.
+We'll always use the name `outer` in this documentation.)

 #### Inheritance